programminghistorian/ph-submissions/en/lessons/shiny-leaflet-newspaper-map-tutorial.md

 newspapers = read_csv('BritishAndIrishNewspapersTitleList_20191118.csv')
 ```

 To map the data, each place needs a set of lat/long geographic coordinates.
-The title list does not contain this information, but a dataset covering the majority of newspapers is available separately.
+The title list does not contain this information, but a dataset covering the majority of newspapers is available separately [here](/assets/shiny-leaflet-newspaper-map-tutorial-data/newspaper_coordinates.csv).
 Download this file of coordinates, and add it to your app.R script:

 ```
 coordinates = read_csv('newspaper_coordinates.csv')